4 Min Read

 - A colonoscopy every 10 years for those with average risk factors

 Since Black Panther star Chadwick Boseman died in August 2020 at age 43 following a colorectal cancer diagnosis four years earlier, more attention has been given to other risk factors for developing this disease.
-One in five colorectal patients today are between 20 and 54 years old.
-In addition, African Americans are 20 percent more likely to get colorectal cancer and 40 percent more likely to die from it than other racial and ethnic groups.
-Talk to your doctor to find out when you should begin cancer screenings.
+African Americans are 20 percent more likely to get colorectal cancer and 40 percent more likely to die from it than other racial and ethnic groups.

 The good news is that colon cancer is typically one of the slowest-growing cancers.
 Even once it becomes regional (spreading to nearby structures or lymph nodes), the five-year survival rate is still 72 percent.

 Preventing and reducing your risk of colorectal cancer is another reason to review your diet and lifestyle choices.
-Talk with your doctor about when to start screening tests and if you have any increased risk factors that may lead to the development of colorectal cancer.
+Talk with your doctor about when to start screenings and if you have any increased risk factors that may lead to the development of colorectal cancer.